yitakura731/nuxt-firebase-healthcare-app/README.md

 ## 1. Overview

-This is a health care application for my study.
+This is a health care application for my own study.
 This application provides a meal and excercise support service.
 The demo site of this application is below.
 https://hc-demo-app-01.herokuapp.com/

 ### 1.1 Meal management